Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/timeline/modes.md

 Once you have set up the animation, set the strength to 0 while on the first frame to let the window start without any ice refraction at all.
 Then move to the timeline slider to the last frame of the animation and afterwards, increase the **Strength** to a higher value that you want to retain for the rest of the wallpaper runtime.
 In our case, we have selected a value of **0.3**.
 You can immediately see the line in the graph form the shape of an upwards curve (click on the *magnifying glass* icon to reset the view).
 If you click the *Play* button now in the timeline panel, you will see the animation runs from the beginning to the end and halts at the last frame forever.

-You can see all the steps of this section in the following video:
+You can see all the timeline-related steps of this section in the following video:

 <video width="100%" controls>
   <source src="/videos/timeline_effect_ice.mp4" type="video/mp4">